infiniflow/infinity/docs/references/http_api_reference.md

 **POST** `/variables/{variable_name}`

-Sets a variable with value.
+Assigns a value to a global variable.

 ### Request